Job & Internship Search

 - Learn the organization.
 Take a tour and read the literature.
 Learn how you fit into the big picture.

 - Establish goals/learning objectives.
 Sit down with your supervisor and establish mutually agreed-upon goals so you know what is expected.
-Make use of a Learning Contract, available at the CSC.
+Make use of a Learning Contract, available at the Career Center.

 - Be conscious of office politics.
 Learn the power structure and who reports to whom.
 Maintain confidentiality and avoid gossip.